Guitar Amp Hum

-Guitar Amp Hum – At some point, we have all experienced unwanted noise from an amplifier.
-It’s an annoying part of being a musician, and the pestering buzz produced by an amp can drive us crazy.
+At some point, we have all experienced unwanted noise from the amplifier.
+It can be very annoying part of using amplifiers, and the pestering buzz produced by an amp can drive us crazy.

 In this guide, we identify the potential causes of amp hum and address ways to help you reduce the noise.